History of the Democratic Party (United States): The second presidency of Grover Cleveland (1893–1897)

 Aided by the deep nationwide economic depression that lasted from 1893 to 1897, the Republicans won their biggest landslide ever, taking full control of the House.
 The Democrats lost nearly all their seats in the Northeast.
 The third party Populists also were ruined.
 However, Cleveland's silverite enemies gained control of the Democratic Party in state after state, including full control in Illinois and Michigan and made major gains in Ohio, Indiana, Iowa and other states.
 Wisconsin and Massachusetts were two of the few states that remained under the control of Cleveland's allies.

 The rise and fall of William Jennings Bryan

 The opposition Democrats were close to controlling two-thirds of the vote at the 1896 national convention, which they needed to nominate their own candidate.
-However, they were not united and had no national leader, as Illinois governor John Peter Altgeld had been born in Germany and was ineligible to be nominated for president.
+However, they were not united and had no national leader, as their strongest leader, Illinois governor John Peter Altgeld had been born in Germany and was ineligible to be president.

-However, a young (35 years old) upstart, Congressman William Jennings Bryan made the magnificent "cross of gold" speech, which brought the crowd at the convention to its feet and got him the nomination.
+However, a young (35 years old) upstart, Congressman William Jennings Bryan made the magnificent "cross of gold" speech, which brought the crowd at the 1896 convention to its feet and got him the nomination.
 He would lose the election, but remained the Democratic hero and was renominated and lost again in 1900 and a third time in 1908.
+The anti-Bryan conservative Democrats did nominate their candidate in 1904, but otherwise Bryan and Bryan's supporters largely dominated the party from 1896 to 1916.
+Historian David Sarasohn evaluated the Democratic party in the Bryan era:Democrats [were] an issue-oriented party (tariff and child labor reform, trust regulation, federal income tax, direct election of senators) and an emerging national coalition (southerners, western Progressives, blue-collar ethnic voters, and liberal intellectuals), most of whom shared a grudging but genuine admiration for their titular leader, William Jennings Bryan.
+Indeed, it is the Commoner [Bryan] whose spirit, vision, and yes, political sagacity, pervades the narrative.